-Bear Creek Park has remained open all year, although some of its facilities were closed in response to the coronavirus.
-The playground, skateboard park and sports courts have all since reopened.
+Bear Creek Park has remained open all year, although some of its facilities were temporarily closed in response to COVID-19.

 Surrey’s Bear Creek Park

 Bear Creek Park is definitely one of the Lower Mainland’s best city parks.
 Amenities include a running track and great water park and playground, as well as a free outdoor swimming pool with diving board and lifeguards in the summer.
 For the 2021 season, the pool opened on May 17th.

 In addition to all the exceptional amenities for children, Bear Creek Park also has a beautiful garden and is home to the Surrey Art Gallery.
 The gallery isn’t large, but it can be worth a quick visit if you like art and are in the area.
 The gardens are free and admission to the gallery is by donation.